JacianaBraz/stormfire-ai-roadmap/README.md

 ![Stormfire Banner](stormfire_trilha_2025.png)

+> 🗣️ *This repository is written in English, but the core visual was designed in Portuguese to reflect the origin and identity of this journey.*

 This is not just a repository — it's a digital journey.
 It holds my transformation, my learning process, and my voice in the field of Artificial Intelligence.